 We care about what we’re putting in our phones.
 That’s why we’re tracing where our phone’s parts come from and creating demand for materials that are good for people and planet.

-Minerals and metals contained in your average smartphone originally enter the supply chain from the mining sector, a challenging industry in terms of sustainability.
+Materials contained in your average smartphone originally enter the supply chain from the mining sector, a challenging industry in terms of sustainability.
 From pollution and extremely dangerous working conditions to child labor, a number of mining-related practices desperately require improvement.
 For more insight into the issues, please refer to the materials scoping matrix we created with The Dragonfly Initiative.

 The stuff that goes into your phone has an impact on people and the planet.
 We want to go straight to the source to make sure we’re creating positive change.